-In addition to skating and checking out the Holiday market, at Bryant Park Winter Village, you could also rent out a “Cozy Igloo,” prices starting at just $200.
+In addition to skating and checking out the Holiday market, at Bryant Park Winter Village, you could also rent out a “Cozy Igloo,” with prices starting at just $200.
 Could you imagine?
 Sounds astronomical to me.
-Especially since the pandemic started, there are lots of cozy igloo type spots in the city to enjoy some yummy food.
+Especially since the pandemic started, there are lots of cozy igloo-type spots in the city to enjoy some yummy food.

 But if your heart desires for up to 4 people, it’s $200/250 and for 5 to 8 people it’s $400/500.
 Those are family vs. adult packages.
 Adult packages include booze, so sign me up Scotty!

 Maybe it’s not so astronomical when you think about how much dining out in NYC costs and with this option, you have Christmassy atmosphere, a holiday market, and can sign up for skating (at an extra cost).
 So I will stop being Grinch.
 You could spend a whole day here experiencing Christmas in NYC at its finest.

 In addition to the cozy igloos and holiday shopping galore, there are also tons of food vendors here.
 I had the most delicious donuts from the Doughnuttery.
 I honestly love Bryant Park at Christmas time.
 Totally ignore my Grinch moment.